manudragon333/qdb/Angular JS 1.x.md

 https://stackoverflow.com/questions/21058213/what-is-meant-by-bootstrapping-in-angular-js

 # Define dependency injection.
+* DI is a coding pattern in which a class asks for dependencies from external sources rather than creating them itself.
+* Dependencies are services or objects that a class needs to perform its function.
+* In Angular, the DI framework provides declared dependencies to a class when that class is instantiated.
+* The DI framework lets you supply data to a component from an injectable service class, defined in its own(service) file.
+* The @Injectable() decorator marks a service that can be injected && Angular dependency injector is responsible for creating service instances and injecting them into classes.

 # What is Two-Way binding in Angular JS
 Two-way Data binding in AngularJS is maintianing the synchronization between the model and the view.